sleighzy/k3s-traefik-forward-auth-openid-connect/README.md

 Apply the manifests in order (prefixed by number) to install the secrets, config, deployment and ingress route for the [`traefik-forward-auth`] delegated authentication service.

+The example configuration is using the original `thomseddon/traefik-forward-auth` Docker image.
+I have provided the [`sleighzy/traefik-forward-auth`] image within Docker Hub which offers arm64 support for systems such as Raspberry Pi and the macOS M1 Apple Silicon chip that can be used instead.

 ## Ingress vs IngresssRoute